-Keens Cheddar is one of the top 10 British cheeses made by Keen family at Moorhayes Farm, Wincanton in Somerset since 1898.
-It is made from unpasteurized milk from their own herd of grass fed cows living on the farm.
-The family makes only 130 cheeses per week.
+Keens Cheddar is one of the top 10 British kinds of cheese made by the Keen family at Moorhayes Farm, Wincanton in Somerset, since 1898.
+It is made from unpasteurized cow's milk from their own herd of grass-fed cows living on the farm.

 The cheddar uses a traditional recipe passed down by preceding generations.
-It is pressed and bathed for three days and matured for a minimum of one year.
-The resulting cheese is creamy, smooth and firm textured with long, earthy, rich, nutty flavours and a sharp sting at the end.
+It is pressed and bathed for three days and matured for 16 to 18 months.
+The resulting cheese is dense with a rich and creamy texture.
+It has savoury, mustardy, juicy and a sharp sting at the end.
 Another version called 'extra mature unpasteurised cheddar' is matured for at least an extra six months.

 Accompany freshly baked bread, fine wine or a good beer alongside some sweet, creamy Keens Cheddar.